If you’re here, it’s because you’re interested in learning more about music genres.

 - Hans Zimmer

 Electronic music sub-genres are in no short supply.
-Dubstep originated in South London in the late 1990s.
+Dubstep music originated in South London in the late 1990s.
 In addition to minimalist rhythmic patterns with prominent sub-bass frequencies, it is also often characterized by “random” samples and sounds that come and go – vocals, screaming, shouting, speech, and so on.

 We couldn’t possibly choose anyone other than Skrillex to represent the genre, and you can listen to his “Scary Monsters And Nice Sprites” above.